VENNZSS/VENNZSS/README.md

 ---

 ### ✨ The Lore
-*   **Who am I?** I'm Venya Kejriwal, a B.Tech student currently in my 2nd year at KIIT University.
+*   **Who am I?** I'm Venya Kejriwal, a B.Tech student currently at KIIT University.
-*   **The Vibe:** Turning complex logic into "aesthetic" reality—think dramatic Sabrina Carpenter playlists meets clean code.
+*   **The Vibe:** Turning complex logic into "aesthetic" reality think as dramatic Sabrina Carpenter playlists meets clean code.
 *   **Current Mood:** Progress over perfection, always.

 I’m a student at KIIT, currently starting my journey in coding and exploring the world of technology step by step.